-Tennis elbow is an injury caused by the repeated strain of gripping or twisting your hand or wrist.
+Tennis elbow is an injury caused by the repeated strain of gripping or twisting your wrist and arm.

 Tennis elbow occurs after repetitive strain of your hand or wrist and causes pain or swelling in the tendons on the outside of your elbow.
 This can make it painful to use the affected arm.